ulises-justo-saucedo/rpcompanion/README.md

 RPCompanion lets you store your own made OC's, letting you the posibility to save this information of your OC: Aspect (A visual representation of your OC.
 JPEG, JPG or PNG file), name, surname, date of birth and age.
 It's an easy place to save your favorite OC's.
-RPCompanion makes use of JDBC in order to perform transactional operations.
-So, the database, tables, queries and mapping of DB registers to Java objects it's made from the ground, without the use of any ORM such as Hibernate.